allanmcrae/pacman-packaging-guide/first_package.md

 $ cd hello-2.10
 ````

-For this example, inside the source directory you will find a file named `INSTALL` with instructions of how to build and install the software.
-Other time you may need to follow instructions on a software's wiki page.
-Following these instructions we can build the software with the following commands:
+For this example, you will find a file named `INSTALL` inside the source directory with instructions of how to build and install the software.
+Other times you may need to follow instructions on a software's wiki page.
+Following these instructions, we can build the software with the following commands:

 ````shell
 $ ./configure
 $ make
 ````

-We can then test the build worked correctly with:
+We can then test the build worked correctly by running the built file:

 ````shell
 $ ./hello
 Hello, world!
 ````
 We could then install the software to our system.
 It is not advisable to install software to the system without a package manager, so **do not run** this example command.
-It would also need run as the `root` user to have access to the system directory.
+It would also need to be run as the `root` user in order to have access to the system directory.

 ````shell
 $ make install
 ````

 That is all it takes to build this piece of software.
-Most (but not all) will be slightly more complicated than this!
+Most (but not all) will be slightly more complicated!

 ## Creating a PKGBUILD